johnvenkiah/CI_MS2_John_Venkiah/README.md

 | --------------| ----------------- | ----------------- | ---------------- |

-14. View an errors page if I have entered an invalid url within the website

 | Feature       | Action            | Expected result   | Actual result    |
 | --------------| ----------------- | ----------------- | ---------------- |